Shoulder Conditions

 Surgical stabilisation may be considered when instability is recurrent, functionally limiting, or associated with structural injury such as a labral tear.

-The younger and the more active an individual, the more likely the shoulder will be to dislocate repeatedly if a labral tear is present.
+The younger and the more active an individual, the more likely the shoulder will dislocate repeatedly if a labral tear is present.

 Surgical stabilisation, usually an arthroscopic labral repair, is strongly advised in young athletic people after a single dislocation event when the labrum is torn, to prevent repeated dislocations for which the chance is very high.